bastislack/highline-freestyle/README.md

 2. Start the development server

    run `npm run dev`

+   (or `npm run host` if you want to expose the website to the local network)

 3. Run the production environment (needed to use features of the service worker -> offline usage)